Spiced Sweet Potato Soufflés with Roasted Walnuts

 • Sea salt, to taste

-• ½ cup walnuts, roughly chopped ((soaked and dehydrated is best))
+• ½ cup walnuts, roughly chopped (soaked and dehydrated is best)

 1. Peel the sweet potatoes (optional) and roughly chop them into large, even pieces.
 Place in a saucepan and cover with water.
 Bring to a boil and simmer the potatoes until they are fork tender.

-2. Drain the potatoes and return to saucepan.
+2. Drain the potatoes and return them to the saucepan.

 3. Add in the milk, maple syrup, butter, nutmeg, cinnamon, and eggs.
 Use a potato masher to moosh the potatoes until broken down.
 Just moosh until you're happy with the texture.
 I don't mind chunky potatoes, so I didn't moosh too much.
 Just enough to mix everything in.